garrandall/popular-music-data/tracks/what-a-fool-believes-the-doobie-brothers.md

 No wise man has the power to reason away
 What seems to be
 Is always better than nothing
-And nothing at all keeps sending him...
+And nothing at all keeps sending him

 Somewhere back in her long ago
 Where he can still believe there's a place in her life